nextgis/qgis_osmpoly_export/README.md

 osmpoly_export
 ==============

-This is QGIS 2.x plugin.
+This is a QGIS 2.x plugin.

 It exports all or selected vector polygons to poly-files used by Osmosis, Osmconvert (and probably other OSM-related tools) for cliping OpenStreetMap data.